nvidia-holoscan/holoscan-sdk/docs/examples/video_replayer.md

 ## Running the Application

-Running the application should bring up video playback of the surgical video referenced in the YAML file.
+Running the application should bring up video playback of the video referenced in the YAML file.

 ![](../images/video_replayer.png)